JStameus/veerwalker/documentation/lore_quickref.md

 **0 SR - 200 SR**

 - **Civil War In Sahl:** Amidst harsh winters, famine and rampant undead, Sahl finds itself in a brutal civil war.
 At the end of the war, the continent of Idenru is divided, and the city of Sahlenkree remains the last bastion of the standing army, crystallizing into an increasingly militaristic city-state.
 - **Echoes In The Heart:** Earthseers and druids all over the world experience strange telepathic transmissions from inside the Pillar.
 It speaks to them in an alien language, and beckons them to investigate.
-Thousands of druids journey to the uncharted depths of the Pillar, never to be heard from again.
+Thousands of druids journey to the uncharted depths of the Pillar, never to be heard from again.****
 - **The Undercity Plague:** Below the city of Sahlenkree, a strange new disease has begun to spread.
 It travels through the aqueducts, carried by rats and other vermin, to the surface.
 The city closes its gates to contain the plague, but it has already begun to spread through the Veins and to the rest of Parndra.

 **200 SR - 297 SR, Present Day**

 - **The Procession of the Seers:** The telepathic messages from within the pillar have been deciphered: Uzira is alive, but not for much longer.
 She has called upon her witnesses to hear her last will and testament, and warn the mortals of the impending danger from beyond the Withersea.
 Caravans of pilgrims, scholars and scientists from all over the world flock to the pillar, and some make their way inside, where it is said the Uzira tried to give them the key to finish Vornioss' creation.
 What really happened on that day remains a mystery.
 - **A World On Fire:** Plagues, famine, revolutions, supernatural disasters and the ever looming threat from the Withersea has brought the world's greatest nations to their knees, and now the goddess Uzira has all but confirmed the gravity of the situation.
 Border skirmishes quickly escalate into full-scale war, and the Iromedans withdraw to Terrodun to watch the chaos unfold from afar, and fill their treasuries with untold riches from arming all sides with their modern weapons.
-- **Iromeda Falls:**
+- **Iromeda Falls:** Having fulfilled Uzira's prophecy of the apocalypse, relations with Iromeda quickly soured when the people of Parndra realized that the Iromedans had sold them all out to one another.
+Even within the Empire itself, internal tensions rose to a boiling point as the subjugated classes remained in pitiful living conditions despite the booming trade.
+The Iromedan elite had grown further and further apart from its populace, and its greed and bloodlust only grew as the world burned.
+Rebels and revolutionaries had no shortage of allies from Parndra, who supplied them with weapons and troops in their revolutionary war.
+By 263 SR, Iromeda was brought low and disbanded, its iron grip on the world now shared among a myriad of Parndran and Yuniran nations seeking to rebuilt what was lost.

+---

+***PRESENT DAY***

+Much of the world still lies in ruins.
+The Machines are sick, unreliable and hostile towards mages who try to use them.
+If there is peace, it is a fickle one, where old grudges are laid aside only because both sides are busy recuperating from their losses.
+Revolutions have come and gone, some holding on to their gains, while others have fallen back into the harshest reaction from the once proud rulers of the former superpowers.
+Iromedan technology is a precious commodity, and reverse engineering is slow and costly.
+Those who still have a ship, hold on to it for dear life.
+The rest are confined to relying on beasts of burden, cobbled-together landcrawlers, crude gunsmithing, and dangerous, unstable magic.

+But the world might yet heal.
+Although the true purpose of Vornioss, the promise of a safe haven from the Withersea, may never see the light of day, with time, the mortals may yet make a life for themselves here.
+But the road to peace and prosperity is long, and riddled with danger.

+Life goes on.
+After all, it survived the end of the universe, once.